 Not only can this become very complicated very quickly, but it also might have strange consequences given other exemptions and tax shelters in play.
 For example, if the taker in default is a grandchild but there's no generation-skipping tax exemption left, you're suddenly paying taxes you might have otherwise avoided.

 Altogether, it's as important to understand the role of disclaimers before they become necessary as it is to come up with creative uses for them.
 Our tax system is constantly in flux these days: How are you supposed to provide for your family when you have no way of knowing whether there's even going to be an estate tax in the year that you die?
 By leaving room for disclaimers, you give your family a powerful tool to make sure everyone is taken care of and your wishes are followed.
 And that's the whole point of estate planning, after all.

-Check out the links on the next page for more information about taxes and inheritance.
+Check out the links below for more information about taxes and inheritance.